 14. The average solar panel system operates at 20% efficiency, meaning that it converts 20% of the sunlight that hits it into electricity.

-You Can Make a Difference with Solar Power
+You Can Make a Difference with Solar Power Energy

 The U.S. alone generates enough electricity from solar energy to power more than 11.3 million homes.
 And that number continues to rise as we pursue increased energy independence and reduce the effects of fossil fuels on the environment.
 By signing up for an electricity plan from Chariot Energy, you are showing the Texas energy industry that you value the expansion and development of increased solar energy capacity.

-Once you fall in love with solar power, you can take additional steps to show people the importance of enhancing the green energy profile of Texas, the U.S., and the world.
+Once you fall in love with solar energy, you can take additional steps to show people the importance of enhancing the green energy profile of Texas, the U.S., and the world.
 We recommend the following:

 - Installing solar panels on your home